Consult An Expert: +256 775 031 318 | +256 770 644 820

 Day 9: Kibale National Park to Murchison Falls National Park

 Transfer from Kibale National Park in western Uganda to Murchison Falls National Park– a journey taking 5-6 hours.
-Murchison Falls National Park; Covers an area of 3,893
+Murchison Falls National Park; it covers an area of 3,893

 Km², this particular park sits on the shore of Lake Albert, in northwest Uganda.
 It’s known for Murchison Falls, where the Victoria Nile River surges through a narrow gap over a massive drop.
 In the evening, you will head for a sunset game drive.
 Expect to encounter numerous games, including elephants, Rothschild giraffes, wild cats, birds, etc. Depending on how long this takes, you will return to the lodge for dinner and an overnight stay.